 Amaze supports working towards the elimination of restrictive practices of people with disability, including autistic people, consistent with the United Nations Convention of the Rights of Persons with Disabilities.
 This is a complex and multifaceted issue, however people have the right to receive safe and effective care, support and services, and to work in an environment that is safe and supportive.

-A National Framework relevant to all service sectors should be developed, drawing on the following evidence informed core strategies to eliminate restrictive practices:
+A National Framework relevant to ALL service sectors should be developed, drawing on the following evidence informed core strategies to eliminate restrictive practices:

 Person centred and focussed: including the perspectives of people with disability and their families/carers in all decision making, training and policy development, as well as the development, implementation and review of individualised behaviour support planning.